ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/notes/delete.rst

 Delete Notes
 ------------

-To delete a Note, use the following query:
+The basic format to delete a Note is:

 .. code::